 Boro, which comes from the Japanese word boroboro, meaning something tattered or repaired, is a patch-worked indigo textiles technique that was used by rural working communities in Japan’s northern prefectures.
 Before the 1900s, pieces of used cotton or hemp from existing textiles such as clothes and futon covers, were pieced together, and over generations, repaired, recycled and reused.
 Often known as the fabric of life or folk fabric, it’s believed the practice extends from a Japanese worldview called Wabi-Sabi, which centres on the acceptance of imperfection as accidental beauty.

 There’s a phenomenon in the Sugru community: fixing, hacking and decorating shoes with Sugru.
 A typical shoe repair seals those annoying gaps in walking shoes or wellies.
 Another popular one is to add educational patches to shoes that teach little ones to know their left from their right feet.
 The possibilities are limitless.
-To try it for yourself, check out our step-by-step guide on how to protect your shoes from scuffs and tears.
+To try it for yourself, check out our step-by-step guide on how to customise your shoes with Sugru.

 We’re big fans of buying shoes and boots to last.
 Old, well-worn, comfy and lived-in is the style for us.
 Vibram Sole Academy is a shoe repair service with a difference.
 Take in your old shoes to these life-long master cobblers, and they’ll help you reimagine and reinvent them.
 It’s a little pricey, but in the end, you get to keep your old favourites, fully revived, given a second life, along with the thrill of the new.
 Hooray.